ethanfuerst/ethanfuerst/README.md

 ## Hi there 👋

-I'm Ethan Fuerst, a Data Analyst based out of Austin, TX.
+I'm Ethan Fuerst, a Data Analyst based out of New York City.

 ## 💻 What I've been working on